 How You’re Feeling that Day (Maybe)

 Mood is another psychological characteristic that affects our perception.
-A person who’s “feeling blue” might actually be less able to accurately identify colors on the blue-yellow spectrum than they would on upbeat days.
+A person who’s “feeling blue” might actually be less able to accurately identify colors on the blue-yellow spectrum than they would for upbeat days.
 While emotion in and of itself plays a role in perception, there are also physical explanations.
 For example, dopamine, the neurotransmitter that affects feeling of well-being, is linked with color perception.

 “Gray days” might have a physical component, too.
 A German study measured the ability of patients to perceive contrast, and found a “strong and significant association” between the severity of depression and decreased responsiveness of the retina.